unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Instantaneous

-Your magic and an offering put you in contact with a god or a god’s servants.
+Your tek and an offering put you in contact with a god or a god’s servants.
 You ask a single question concerning a specific goal, event, or activity to occur within 7 days.
 The GM offers a truthful reply.
 The reply might be a short phrase, a cryptic rhyme, or an omen.

 The spell doesn’t take into account any possible circumstances that might change the outcome, such as the casting of additional spells or the loss or gain of a companion.